 Good News Regarding Conventional Mattresses

-Before moving on to our recommendations for affordable non-toxic mattresses, there’s one more thing worth noting.
+Before moving on to my recommendations for affordable non-toxic mattresses, there’s one more thing worth noting.

-Although most conventional mattresses are still made from lots of petroleum-derived materials like PU foam and can contain things like phthalates, formaldehyde, and more, there is one thing you can worry less about, and that’s flame retardants.
+Although most conventional mattresses are still made from lots of petroleum-derived materials like PU foam and can contain things like phthalates and formaldehyde, there is one thing you can worry less about, and that’s flame retardants.

 We looked through a lot of mattresses for both price and materials.
 So here are the most affordable non-toxic mattresses.